VGPU-Community-Drivers/vGPU-Unlock-patcher/README.md

 ## Changelog

+- added `--docker-hack` option to fix `nvidia-docker-toolkit` not being able to detect the correct libraries
 - `cudahost=1` nvidia module option of merged driver now works with all versions, enables also raytracing on host
 - multiple fixes and tuning in the default profiles for rtx 2070+
 - simplified patching focusing only on vgpu kvm blob, split the patch for merged driver extension